The Bill series 21

 Series 21 of British television drama The Bill was broadcast from 5 January until 29 December 2005.
-The series consisted of 106 episodes, making it the series with the highest number of episodes in the show's final decade, tied with series 19.
+The series consists of 106 episodes, making it the series with the highest number of episodes in the show's final decade, tied with series 19.
 On 5 February 2014, the complete series was released on DVD in Australia as a Region 0, playable anywhere in the world.

 Theme

 The first half of series 21 remained a soap opera styled show, focused primarily on the personal lives of the characters with policing secondary at times, more so than recent years with big plots focused on the characters directly rather than their job, such as DC Jim Carver's bid to win back estranged wife Sergeant June Ackland, PC Honey Harman's romance with a murderer she met through a case and Inspector Gina Gold's battle with cancer.
 The series aired its second station fire in three years as racist PCSO Colin Fairfax staged a terrorist attack to shift blame onto the local Muslim community, the blaze resulting in the deaths of DC Ken Drummond, PC Andrea Dunbar and SRO Marilyn Chambers.
 The fire also served as the exit plot for pilot star Mark Wingett, DC Jim Carver controversially axed after 21 years.
 Following the death of his first wife Marie and later his best friend Ken in the station fire, Jim left Sun Hill after learning estranged wife June had begun an affair with experienced PC Roger Valentine.
 His exit led to three episodes in a single night, the fire aftermath followed up with a half-hour special focused on Jim and June that saw Jim decide to leave her behind to rebuild his life, the night's third episode part of the Uncovered spin-off series as it showed Jim's most memorable clips from his time on the show.
 Another spin-off, Uncovered: On the Front Line, was pulled before broadcast, but aired a year later in Australia.